fkneier/Tutorial-for-CCIWR-Explorer/lecture/general_information/index.md

 * [Guiding Task 2](https://fkneier.github.io/Tutorial-for-CCIWR-Explorer/content/guided_task_2.html)

-   The second guided task: Explore future changes for a location in the percentiles box onthe left-hand-side of the explorer.
+   The second guided task: Explore future changes for a location in the percentiles box on the left-hand-side of the explorer.